roytruelove/angular-grunt-coffeescript/README.md

     * naming Modules and Providers
     * sharing services, directives, filters across views

+## Building and Running

+### Initial setup

+1. Ensure that you have [node](http://nodejs.org/), [npm](https://npmjs.org/), and [grunt](http://gruntjs.com/) installed and in your path
+1. Clone this repository
+1. Run `npm install` to pull down all build-time dependencies

+### Start server and watch for changes

+The default grunt task will start the server and watch for changes.
+When changes are made the project is rebuilt, pushed to the server, and all unit tests are run through Testacular.

+* To run the default grunt task, run `grunt --config grunt.coffee`
+* Point the browser to `http://localhost:9876` to connect the Testacular server
+* Point another browser window to `http://localhost:8000` to view the app

+## Build Output

+When you run the default Grunt task, you will see this output in your project's directory.  `target/build/main` is served by the webserver.

+    target/build
+      main/              # all application files and code index.html       # your old friend index.html
+        js/
+          app.js         # all of your application's code, concatenated lib.js         # all 3rd party library code, concatenated
+        style/
+          app.css        # all of your application's css, concatenated lib.css        # all 3rd party library css, concatenated
+        ...              # a directory per 'package', with all the static files (html, imgs, etc) test/              # all tests

 ## Conventions

 All of these are demonstrated in the example code.